 You've received yet ANOTHER Kings Rock from your seven day streak.
 Fortunately you need it for your Politoed army.

 Shiny Pokemon are now obtainable in the game.
 Shiny Pokemon feature an distinct color palette.
-The only two Pokemon to have shiny varients at the moment is Magikarp and Gyarados.
+Currently Pokemon that have shiny varients at the moment are Magikarp, Gyarados, Pichu, Pikachu, and Raichu.
 They are extremely rare and so they are quite a trophy.
 Look forward to more being added to the game in the future.

 A wild Magikarp?
 You know what that means?
 SHINY CHECK!